 Pi Sigma Alpha is the national honorary society for political science majors based in Washington, DC.
 Membership signifies academic achievement within the field, and all members receive a certificate of membership as well as permanent enrollment in the society’s membership rolls maintained by the National Office.
 The purpose of Pi Sigma Alpha is to stimulate scholarship and interest in the subject of government by providing tangible recognition to students who have excelled in the field.

 At the beginning of each semester, the department’s faculty adviser issues an open invitation for qualified majors to join UConn’s chapter.
 Applications are accepted through November 1st for each Fall semester and through March 1st for each Spring semester.
 Information regarding membership requirements, chapter activities, frequently asked questions, and an application form are all provided below.
-The present faculty adviser is Professor Kristin Kelly.
+The present faculty adviser is Professor Fred Lee.

 Membership is open to all students who meet the following requirements: